The Ultimate Homeowner’s Guide:

 Days 4-7: Curing.
 You can't walk on it.
 You definitely can't drive on it.

 During this time, your garage is unusable, and the smell is overwhelming.
-Epoxy has high VOCs (Volatile Organic Compounds), which are fumes that can be unpleasant and linger for days.
+Epoxy has high VOC (Volatile Organic Compounds) levels, which can produce fumes that are unpleasant and linger for days.

 The Polyaspartic Solution: We revolutionized the process with our 1-day floor coatings.